Kazoo: Professional usage

-In 1961 Del Shannon's "So Long Baby" issued on Big Top Records featured a kazoo on the instrumental break.
+In 1961, Del Shannon's "So Long Baby" issued on Big Top Records featured a kazoo on the instrumental break.
 In addition to the single release it featured on the UK London American release of his album Hats Off To Del Shannon.
 Joanie Sommers' 1962 hit single "Johnny Get Angry" featured a kazoo ensemble in its instrumental bridge, as did Dion's hit of the same year, "Little Diane", and Ringo Starr's 1973 cover of "You're Sixteen".

 Jesse Fuller's 1962 recording of his song "San Francisco Bay Blues" features a kazoo solo, as does Eric Clapton's 1992 recording of the song on MTV's Unplugged television show and album.
 On the song "Alligator" on the Grateful Dead album Anthem of the Sun, three members of the band play kazoo together.
 Many Paolo Conte performances include kazoo passages.

 Short kazoo performances appear on many modern recordings, usually for comic effect.
 For example, in his first album, Freak Out!, Frank Zappa used the kazoo to add comic feel to some songs — including one of his best known, "Hungry Freaks, Daddy".
 In the song "Crosstown Traffic" from the album Electric Ladyland, Jimi Hendrix used a comb-and-paper instrument to accompany the guitar and accentuate a blown-out speaker sound.
 The song "Lovely Rita", from the Beatles album Sgt.
 Pepper's Lonely Hearts Club Band, uses combs-and-paper instruments.
 Kazoo playing parodied the sound of a military brass band in the Pink Floyd song "Corporal Clegg".

 In the McGuinness Flint recording When I'm Dead and Gone, Benny Gallagher and Graham Lyle play kazoos in harmony during the instrumental break.
 The New Seekers' live track (Ever Since You Told Me That You Loved Me) I'm A Nut features a kazoo solo by singer Eve Graham.
 British singer-songwriter Ray Dorset, the leader of pop-blues band Mungo Jerry, played the kazoo on many of his band's recordings, as did former member Paul King.

 One of the best known kazooists of recent times is Barbara Stewart (1941–2011).
 Stewart, a classically trained singer, wrote a book on the kazoo, formed the "quartet" Kazoophony, performed kazoo at Carnegie Hall and on the Late Night with Conan O'Brien television show.
-The steampunk band Steam Powered Giraffe has audience members play kazoos at some of their concerts.
-They also sell Kazookaphones, a standard kazoo with optional bugle horn and phonograph.